3 minute read.Last Modified 2021-09-28 16:56 EDT

-A portion of system RAM and a new zvol is assigned to each VM.
+TrueNAS assigns a portion of system RAM and a new zvol to each VM.
 While a VM is running, these resources are not available to the host computer or other VMs.

 TrueNAS VMs use the KVM virtual machine software.
-This type of virtualization requires an x86 machine running a recent Linux kernel on an Intel processor with VT (virtualization technology) extensions, or an AMD processor with SVM extensions (also called AMD-V).
-VMs cannot be created unless the host system supports these features.
+This type of virtualization requires an x86 machine running a recent Linux kernel on an Intel processor with VT (virtualization technology) extensions or an AMD processor with SVM extensions (also called AMD-V).
+Users cannot create VMs unless the host system supports these features.

 To verify that you have Intel VT or AMD-V, open the Shell and run

 egrep '^flags.*(vmx|svm)' /proc/cpuinfo.

 If device information appears, your system has VT.
 You can also check the processor model name (in